AndrewSamaha/WSBAnalysis/README.md

 # WSBAnalysis
-An analysis of posts on r/WallStreetBets

 I'm interested in understanding posting and post-popularity in WallStreetBets.
 WallStreetBets is online community of individual and often unruly investors.
 Their communication style is meme-driven and often provocative.
 Their elevate underdogs and denegrate the financial establishment.
 When they act as a group, they can have surprising effects on the market, e.g., Game Stop.

 # The Dataset

-As of 04/17/21, the dataset consisted of 2853 submissions to r/WallStreetBets from a period of 30.0 days beginning 03/18/21 and ending 04/17/21.
+As of 04/18/21, the dataset consisted of 2884 submissions to r/WallStreetBets from a period of 31.1 days beginning 03/18/21 and ending 04/18/21.
 These were scraped using the Reddit API and a tool I developed, [WSBScraper](https://github.com/AndrewSamaha/WSBScraper), which saves posts to a MongoDB.

 A Sample:
 ```